Many homeowners looking for a top quality house siding debate between installing LP Smartside vs Hardie.

-While Smart siding is the newcomer to the residential market, with only about 20 years in business, its popularity across the US is growing very fast.
+While LP Smart siding is a relative newcomer to the residential siding market, its popularity across the US is growing very fast.

-Across the US, Smartside is about 25-35% cheaper than Hardie.
+Across the US, LP Smart siding costs 25-35% less than James Hardie.
 This difference amounts to thousands of dollars!
-LP is cheaper because both the materials and labor cost less than James Hardie.
+LP is cheaper because both the materials and labor cost less than Hardie siding.

-On average, Hardie siding costs about $7-9.5/sq.ft. installed, where as LP costs about $5.5 – 7.5 per sq.ft. installed.
+On average, Hardie siding costs $7-9.5 per sq.ft. installed, where as LP siding costs $5.5 – 7.5 per sq.ft. installed.

 Use our Siding Calculator to quickly estimate the cost of different materials for your house.